a-chris/to-result/README.md

 - [x] configurable error logging when an exception is catched inside `DoResult` e.g. sending the log to Airbrake or whathever service you are using
 - [x] transform/process the catched error => this can be handled with `alt_map` or other methods already available in `dry-monads`
-- [ ] any other suggestion would be appreciated 😁
+- [ ] any type of suggestion is appreciated 😁

 ## Authors